spacemakerai/course-wasm/README.md

 We want our Directional Light to cast shadows.
 This takes a bit of code to set up for nice results.
-The gist is that the GPU creates the light source by placing an Orthograpic Camera at the position of the light source and takes a picture of the scene.
+The gist is that the GPU creates the light source by placing an Orthographic Camera at the position of the light source and takes a picture of the scene.
 Every thing that it sees is deemed to receive light and the rest is shadow.
 This technique is called shadow mapping.
 The parameters we set on `light.shadow.camera` is the size of this camera.